citra-emu/citra-web/site/content/entry/accurate-audio-emulation.md

     title="You can find the dropdown here.
 Keep in mind you cannot switch between Fast and Accurate while a game is running"
 >}}

-* Why is it so slow?
+* Why is it so slow on every game?

+**We still recommend using HLE (Fast) Audio emulation until further speed improvements are added to LLE (Accurate) emulation!
+Today we are pleased to announce that many bugs are fixed, but also we are aware that LLE (Accurate) audio makes every game run at around 5FPS or less!**

 As you'll see in the rest of the article, this feature has been in development by a single developer for almost a whole year now.
 During this time, the focus was on accurate emulation, but now that it's released, we can and will put effort into optimizing it.